ad

 4. Divide the dusky meringue between the 3 circles, spreading evenly.
 You don't need to worry too much about beating the air out of them as you smooth; I find they withstand a modicum of brutality.

 5. Cook for 1 hour, then turn off the oven, leaving the meringues in until cool.
 Often, I just make them before I go to bed and leave them in the switched-off oven overnight.
 It makes for less hanging about.
-And as long as you keep them airtight, with sheets of baking parchment in between, you can do these a good week or so in advance.
+And as long as you keep them airtight, with sheets of baking parchment in between, you can do these a day or two in advance — but make sure to assemble at the last minute.

 6. Now for the creme patissiere: beat the egg yolks and sugar together, then add the cocoa and flour, whisking well.
 Warm the milk and cream in a saucepan, then, whisking, pour this onto the eggs and sugar before pouring everything back into the saucepan on the heat and, stirring constantly, bring it to the boil.
 When the mixture has thickened, take it off the heat and stir in the melted chocolate and vanilla.